 NHS health checks

 Cohorts of our patients aged 40-74 not previously diagnosed with cardiovascular disease are eligible to be invited for an NHS Health Check.
-Nobody outside the healthcare team in Castle Gardens Surgey will see confidential information about you during the invitation process.
+Nobody outside the healthcare team in Castle Gardens Surgery will see confidential information about you during the invitation process.

 Patient communication